-The special purpose financial statements is reported in Euro ("E"), which is also the functional currency of the Company, except share and per share data, unless otherwise
+These Special Purpose Financial Statements are presented in US Dollars ("USD"), which is the functional currency of the Company.
+All amounts included in the Special Purpose Financial Statements are reported in US Dollars except share and per share data and unless otherwise stated.